Supreme Court denies bail to former IPS officer Sanjiv Bhatt in 1990 custodial death case

 The Supreme Court on Tuesday rejected the bail application filed by former Indian Police Service officer Sanjiv Bhatt, who is serving a life sentence for a 1990 custodial death case, Bar and Bench reported.

-The bench of Justices Vikram Nath and Sandeep Mehta, however, ordered that Bhatt’s appeal against his conviction and sentence currently pending in the Supreme Court be fast-tracked.
+The bench of Justices Vikram Nath and Sandeep Mehta, however, ordered that Bhatt’s appeal against his conviction and sentence pending in the Supreme Court be fast-tracked.

 “The hearing of appeal shall not be affected,” the court said.